AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 This report also brought to our attention a number of important quality control measures that should be taken into consideration.
 The first is the highly recommended use of polyethylene plastic over glassware as fluoride can be absorbed by glass and result in inaccurate readings.
 Another quality control measure is the use of an Initial Calibration Verification (ICV) standard and a Continuing Calibration Verification (CCV) standard.
 These would consist of a solution of known fluoride concentration within the mean expected fluoride concentration that is being tested.
 The ICV would be utilized as a way to test the accuracy of the calibration curve prior to the analysis of unknown samples.
 Similarly, The CCV would be use after every 10 samples as a way to check that the fluoride probe has not drifted significantly from the standard curve.
 Both ICV and CCV controls should be within 10% of their known values.
 A final quality control measure that is suggested is the use of a blank after each ICV and CCV.
 The control blank would contain 1 part water and 1 part TISAB to ensure that the fluoride probe was not contaminated in some way with residual fluoride.
 These are methods that would surely enhance the accuracy of the teams data.

+[You have a lot of good information here, though your organization method is somewhat atypical.
+Separating the papers out causes this section to not flow as well as it would if it were continous.
+I am curious about your reasons for choosing this structure here]

 #### Future literature Review

-We will be looking into dehalococcoides which are bacteria that can break down fluoride.
-This is important for dealing with the residual fluoride that is removed from the waste line of the sedimentation tanks.
+We will be looking into dehalococcoides [Italicize this] which are bacteria that can break down fluoride.
+This [topic] is important for dealing with the residual fluoride that is removed from the waste line of the sedimentation tanks.
 A question that has come up often while presenting our work to people is what happens to the fluoride once it has been removed from the water.
 We seek to find an answer to that question.

+[This inclusion is good!]

 ## Previous Work